Mine Site Visits

 MRNF Sites (Manitou and Preissac Molybdenite)

 The Manitou site, located east of Val d’Or, was mined between 1942 and 1978, producing 7.5 million tonnes (Mt) of zinc, silver, and lead ore, as well as 3.6 Mt of copper ore.
+The site was classified as an ‘abandoned mine site’ in 2002, following the bankruptcy of the last operator.
+Therefore, this site is listed under the environmental liability from mining and is an integral part of the ministerial work plan for the restoration of abandoned mining sites.

 The visit to the Preissac Molybdenite site will provide an opportunity to observe the progress of the restoration work carried out so far and to anticipate the challenges that still remain.
 Located about six kilometers south of the municipality of Preissac, the former Preissac Molybdenite mining site was operated for molybdenum and bismuth between 1962 and 1971.